 Step 3 – Research the 1850 and 1850 Censuses/Slave Schedules.

 Armed with clues gained from conducting cluster genealogy, research the 1850 and 1860 slave schedules for the county where your ancestors were living in 1870, to see if any suspected persons owned slaves.
-Highly suspected persons are whites with the same surname that your ancestors chose to retain, since many people chose to keep the last slave-owner’s surname.
 However, there is one problem with slave schedules.
 Outside of identifying the names of potential slave-owners, many researchers feel that the 1850 and 1860 slave schedules are fundamentally useless.
 Why?
 When slave schedules were added to the U.S. federal census in 1850 and 1860, census enumerators were not required to list each enslaved person by name.
 The name of the slave-owner was reported, with only a scanty description of each slave – age, sex, and color.
 Enslaved people, age 100 and over, were supposed to be named in the 1860 slave schedules, but only some of them had their names recorded.
 Despite this inhumane act of not reporting our enslaved ancestors’ names, the slave schedules can provide a plethora of clues.
-Compare the age, sex, and color of the slaves to that of your ancestors.
+Compare the age, sex, and color of the slaves to that of your ancestors, but do not draw any conclusions from the slave schedules alone.
 Also, research the 1850 and 1860 census records to see if there were any white families with the same last names.
 Some people were omitted in the slave schedules.

 Step 4 – Research the Suspected Slave-owner’s Family.